pfalzergbr/tradelog-front/README.md

 Also explored using other financial API-s to fetch stock market data, was very keen on build in a Symbol search and populating company data.
 Unfortunately, restrictions on the free APIs don't actually make this possible, even on this scale.

+### User Interface

+User interface is built with **React**, fully using functional components and react hooks.
+One of the main purpose of this project was to get used to writing reusable code, extracted as much code into smaller components as possible.
+More refactoring and drying is possible, will most likely spend more time for further tidy up.

+Front-end Authentication is JWT based, tokens are stored in the auth reducer, and local storage if the user wishes to stay logged in.
+This might not be the most secure solution, but probably sufficient for this particular project.
+Using [React Router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-dom) for routing

+### State Management

+The application is using **Redux** with hooks as a state management solution.
+Started the project without, considered useReucers and Context API.
+Finally decided that the complex appliacation state including 6 separate reducers, cross-component communication and extensive data fetching justifies for the added complexity of Redux.
+Using Redux Thunks for asyncronous actions.
+Built a separate handleThunks action to dry up the code, and reuse the same data fetching/loading logic throughout the whole application.
+Considered using Redux toolkit instead of the full boilerplate code, but since this was my first major Redux Project, went with the traditional, more extensive solution.
+Redux handles Authentication, displaying Modals in a single component, User, Account, Strategy and Trade API requests, controlling loading spinners, fetching errors.
+The project gave me a great practice in Redux, lot of documentation time, consideration of best practices, and an excellent opportunity to work wit complex state early my career.